 Whenever we discuss the legality of CBD, we need to make a clear distinction between the two types of Cannabis sativa plants.

-In the United States, hemp is considered a cannabis plant with up to 0.3% THC by dried weight.
-It became legalized for farming, production, and sale in 2018 with the United States Farm Bill.
+In the United States, hemp-derived CBD oil must not contain more than 0.3% THC by dried weight.
+Hemp crops legalized for farming, production, and sale in 2018 with the United States Farm Bill.
 Hemp's primary cannabinoid CBD has been the main focus of many health studies, showing a lot of promise as a compound with very few adverse effects.

 Marijuana is considered any cannabis plant with over 0.3% THC.

 Marijuana and cannabis-infused infused products including CBD oil derived from marijuana are federally illegal without a medical license, although some states including California, Oregon, Washington DC, and New York have legalized it for recreational use.

 Unlike THC, CBD is a non-psychotropic compound, which means it doesn't illicit intoxicating effects.
 Although most CBD products in the United States are derived from hemp plants, where you travel may have different definitions of what constitutes and a marijuana plant, and possession of a banned substance may lead to delayed flights, fines, or even jail time.